Trends in accounting collaboration

 The digital world has created an intense battle for the time and attention of prospective buyers.
 So, while collaboration may support a functional information transfer process, progressive firms are leveraging the time and attention it secures.

 The collaboration experience can be enriched by making the broader knowledge of the firm accessible to the client.
-Tailored marketing collateral can be provided based on the organisation’s industry, growth aspirations or financial performance, or the roles performed by client staff.
+Tailored marketing collateral can be provided based on the organization’s industry, growth aspirations or financial performance, or the roles performed by client staff.

 And as firms explore how services can deliver timely value to clients more continuously throughout the year, the regularity of these interactions and touchpoints compound.